intrig/ict/multivector.md

 behave just like `std::vector`.
 And since `std::vector` is used in the underlying representation, we can make heirarchies that benefit from both cache friendly locality of reference and C++11 move semantics.

-The current implementation includes only a subset of the features found std::vector and described below.

 A simple mutlivector can be created with:

 ```c++